garylirocks/quickrefs/azure.markdown

 ### Policy

-Policies apply and enforce rules your resources need to follow, such as:
+- Policies apply and enforce rules your resources need to follow, such as:

   - only allow specific types of resources to be created;
   - only allow resources in specific regions;
   - enforce naming conventions;
   - specific tags are applied;

-Notes:
-- It could
-  - highlight noncompliant resources,
-  - prevent noncompliant resources from being created,
-  - and somtimes automatically remediate resources
+- A group of policies is called an **initiative**, it's recommended to use initiatives even when there's only a few policies
 - Policy evaluation happens about once per hour
-- A group of policies is called an _initiative_, it's recommended to use initiatives even when there's only a few policies
-- A custom policy definition or initiative can be defined in a management group or subscription level, not at resource group level (can be assigned to a resource group)
+- A custom policy definition or initiative can be defined in a **management group** or **subscription** level, not at resource group level
+#### Assignment

+- You could assign a policy or initiative to a **subscription** or **resource group**
+- An assignment could have one of the effects:
+  - Audit: highlight noncompliant resources,
+  - Deny: prevent noncompliant resources from being created,
+  - Disabled
+- By default, an assignment will only take effect on newly created resources

 ### Blueprints